 What Governors in Blue Trifecta States Can Do to Defend Our Communities from Trump’s Unconstitutional Mass Deportations

-If you live in a Democratic trifecta state, urge your governor to take decisive action against the Trump administration’s unconstitutional mass deportation efforts, following the lead of Illinois Governor Pritzker.
-And if you live in Illinois, send an email and make a call to thank Pritzker for fighting back.
+If you live in a Democratic trifecta state, urge your governor to take decisive action against the Trump administration’s unconstitutional mass deportation efforts.

-The Trump-Musk administration is laying the groundwork for mass deportations, unlike anything we’ve seen before, not even under Trump 1.0.
+The Trump administration has been laying the groundwork for mass deportations, unlike anything we’ve seen before, not even under Trump 1.0.
 They’re targeting immigrant communities with sweeping raids, abductions, mass deportations, indefinite detention, and partnerships with foreign governments willing to help round up and deport people.

-This is no longer a theoretical concept; it has become a daily reality for families all over the country.
-Mass deportations are happening, and at such a fast rate that the admin is making catastrophic mistakes.
+This has become a daily reality for families all over the country.
+Mass deportations are happening, and at such a fast rate that the admin has been making catastrophic mistakes.

-• Immigrants are being rounded up without charges or fair hearings.
+• Immigrants are being rounded up without charges or hearings.

-To make matters worse, it has become clear that this kind of behavior will not be limited to non-citizens.
+This kind of behavior has not been limited to non-citizens.
 Under Trump’s immigration agenda, even U.S. citizens and legal permanent residents have been wrongly detained, denied legal protections, and swept up by ICE and DHS.

-We’re seeing an administration that does not believe in the protection of citizenship, but frankly, citizenship status shouldn’t matter.
+We’re experiencing an administration that does not believe in the protection of citizenship, but frankly, citizenship status shouldn’t matter.
 Nobody, citizen or not, should ever face abduction, indefinite detention, torture, or forced disappearance.

 What Can Governors In Democratic Trifecta States Do?

-Illinois Governor JB Pritzker recently responded to this behavior with solid action: he announced that Illinois’ state pension funds would divest from El Salvador, citing its role in unlawful deportations.
+Illinois Governor JB Pritzker also took a bold step when he announced that Illinois’ state pension funds would divest from El Salvador, citing its role in unlawful deportations at the Trump administration’s request.
 He also ordered a review of Illinois state contracts for any that send business to El Salvador-based companies.
 In Governor Pritzker’s words:

 “The United States Constitution guarantees due process.
 We are witnessing Donald Trump erode our fundamental Constitutional rights in real-time, and we must fight to restore the balance of power.”

-But he doesn’t have to, and shouldn’t, act alone.
-Democratic trifecta states, where governors and legislatures are aligned, have the clearest mandate and power to act immediately.
+But neither of them should act alone.
+Democratic trifecta states have the most explicit mandate and power to act immediately.

-Fortunately for them, there’s already a precedent for using the tools at their disposal.
-States have acted in moments of international crisis before, like when governors ordered the removal of Russian vodka from state-run liquor stores after Russia’s invasion of Ukraine in 2022.
+And there’s already precedent for using these tools: states have taken bold action in moments of international crisis before, like when governors ordered the removal of Russian vodka from state-run liquor stores after Russia invaded Ukraine in 2022.

-The reality is that economic choices are political choices, and hitting where it hurts financially is one of the most powerful tools we have.
-States have done it before, and they can and must do it again now.
+The reality is simple: economic choices are political choices.
+Cutting ties, divesting where it hurts financially and refusing to utilize state and city resources are one of the most powerful levers states have.
+States have done it before—and they can and must do it again now.

 • Follow Illinois’ lead by reviewing and withdrawing investments from governments like El Salvador that participate in unlawful deportations at the Trump administration’s request.